zitadel/zitadel/docs/docs/apis/actions/login-flow.md

   The second parameter contains the following fields:
   - `v1`
     - `claims`
-      - `setClaim(string, Object)`
+      - `setClaim(string, Any)`
-        Sets the value if the key is not already present
+        Sets any value if the key is not already present
       - `appendLogIntoClaims(string)`
         Appends the entry into the claim `urn:zitadel:action:{action.name}:log` the value of the claim is an Array of `string`
     - `user`
-      - `setMetadata(string, Object)`
+      - `setMetadata(string, Any)`
-        Key of the metadata and an object as value
+        Key of the metadata and any value